Wenxin-Jiang/wenxin-jiang.github.io/_pages/about.md

 I am currently a Ph.D. student at ECE@Purdue.
 I am supervised by [Dr. James Davis](https://davisjam.github.io/).
-My research interests lie at the intersection of Software Engineering and Machine Learning.
+My research interest is Software Engineering for Machine Learning, especially the trustworthiness of Pre-trained Models.
 I like learning cutting-edge technology, working on undiscovered knowledge, and contributing to society.